-- Explore through role-play a range of human ideas and experiences - Develop the expressive skills of voice, movement and improvisation in order to communicate meaning to an audience - Develop group working skills of co-operation, negotiation, planning and evaluating - Develop appropriate dramatic and stagecraft skills to explore and extend the drama - Select and use appropriate elements of the art form in order to work towards meaning - Use other expressive forms (e.g. mask, dance, mime, lighting, music, set design) to enhance the emotional tone and meaning of the drama - Reflect constructively on drama experiences to enhance future development.
+- Explore through role-play a range of human ideas and experiences - Develop the expressive skills of voice, movement and improvisation in order to communicate meaning to an audience - Develop group working skills of co-operation, negotiation, planning and evaluating - Develop appropriate dramatic and stagecraft skills to explore and extend the drama - Select and use appropriate production elements such as set, props, costume, lighting and sound to enhance dramatic meaning

+- Use other expressive forms (e.g. mask, dance, mime, lighting, music, set design) to enhance the emotional tone and meaning of the drama - Reflect constructively on drama experiences to enhance future development.

-This unit extends the work introduced in Year 7 and is a preparatory unit for the four-unit courses available in Years 9 and 10.
+This unit extends the work introduced in Year 7 and is a preparatory unit for the courses available in Years 9 and 10.
 It covers role-play, non-verbal communication, character development, speaking skills, poetry, expressive movement, vocal and physical warm-ups and group working skills.

 Students begin by observing non-verbal communication and developing their skills of interpretation and expression.
 They then move on to develop convincing role-plays using verbal as well as non-verbal elements through exploration of a negotiated theme.
 Other more stylised techniques such as freeze-frames and still image are introduced during the course of the theme.
 Students also develop characterisation skills through writing and performance of simple duologues and play scripts.
 The emphasis is on building convincing interaction between characters and using language and appropriate movement, gesture and facial expression to effectively express a character's feelings and ideas.